-Carbon Fibre Vs Aluminim Hiking Poles: Which Is the Better Option?
+Carbon Fibre Vs Aluminium Hiking Poles: Which Is the Better Option?

 It depends on how you’ll be using your hiking/trekking poles.

-Alumimum hiking poles are more afforable.
+Aluminum hiking poles are more affordable.
 They’re typically heavier than carbon fibre poles and can be prone to bending.
 They’re a good choice if you’re new to hiking or will be using them for day hikes.

 The Best Carbon Fibre Hiking Poles: Our Recommendations

-These poles are tiny when collapsed at only 21 inches long.
+These poles are tiny when they are collapsed at only 21 inches long.
 Plus they come with a bag for storing them and different tips for different terrains.
-They’re made of carbon fiber and come with cork grips that help wick away sweat.
+They’re made of carbon fibre and come with cork grips that help wick away sweat.

 Weight: 15.2 oz

-This is a great option for those looking for a lightweight and compact foldable poles that are durable.
-Plus, they come with the option to adjust the height by up to eight inches.
+This is a great option for those looking for lightweight and compact foldable poles that are durable.
+Plus, they come with the option to adjust the height up to eight inches.

-They are made of carbon fiber and have foam handles.
+They are made of carbon fibre and have foam handles.